 There is no “one way” to diagnose Parkinson’s disease (PD).
 However, there are various symptoms and diagnostic tests used in combination.
-One of the most important things to remember about diagnosing PD is that there must be two of the four main symptoms present over a period of time for a neurologist to consider a PD diagnosis.
+Making an accurate diagnosis of Parkinson’s — particularly in its early stages — is difficult, but a skilled practitioner can come to a reasoned conclusion that it is PD.
+It is important to remember that two of the four main symptoms must be present over a period of time for a neurologist to consider a PD diagnosis:

 - Shaking or tremor